-In addition to pain, immobility, and other physical symptoms, MS sufferers commonly experience mental changes caused by chronic illness, side effects of medications, frustration with their limitations, or even as a result of the condition itself.
+In addition to pain, immobility, and other physical symptoms, MS sufferers commonly experience mental changes caused by chronic illness, side effects of medications, frustration with their limitations, or even the condition itself.
 Patients may suffer mood changes, confusion, irritability, and forgetfulness.
-In addition, many struggle with extreme fatigue and the need to rest for long periods.
+In addition, many people struggle with extreme fatigue and the need to rest for long periods.

 - Cognitive capacity.
 Memory loss and lack of concentration are common in MS patients, so you should outline any limitations you have experienced in your ability to remember, understand, and carry out instructions.
 If you have difficulty sleeping or are so tired that you have difficulty finishing tasks, your sleep disturbances and fatigue may qualify you for benefits.